(Makes 2-3 servings)

 7. Immediately remove the noodles to a strainer set in a bowl of ice water to stop the cooking.
 Prepare a second bowl of ice water and transfer to the second bowl to remove any surface starch and cool completely.
 Drain the noodles.
-Serve with soba tsuyu dipping sauce or walnut dipping sauce (see the dashi recipe below or other recipes) on the side, along with condiments.
+Serve with soba tsuyu dipping sauce, walnut dipping sauce, or dashi dipping sauce (see below) along with condiments.
+You can add other recipes from Sonoko Sakai on the side.

 Easy dashi dipping sauce

 4 cups water

 4 cups bonito (a fish similar to tuna) flakes, divided

 4 ounces soy sauce (Usukuchi or Koikuchi-type Japanese soy sauce)

 1. Make a dashi broth by bringing four cups of water to boil, then turning off the heat for one minute before adding in three loosely packed cups of bonito flakes.
 The flakes will wilt and shrivel upon contact with the steam.
 Let the liquid steep for five minutes before draining the liquid into a bowl through a strainer lined with cheese cloth.
 (Don’t press on the flakes or the liquid will turn cloudy and fishy.)

 2. Measure out three cups (24 ounces) of the dashi broth and bring it to a boil with 4 ounces of mirin and 4 ounces of soy sauce.